sgsokol/influx/doc/manual.rst

 This situation is signaled by the error::

  nlsic: LSI returned not descending direction

 This problem can occur for badly defined network which are very sensible for truncation errors.
 The effect of such errors can become comparable to the effect of the increment step during optimization.
 It means that we cannot decrease the norm of residual vector under the values resulting from rounding errors.
 If it happens for relatively small increments then the results of convergence are still exploitable.
-If not, there is no such many measures that user could take beside to make his system better defined as described in previous sections.
+If not, there is no such many measures that user could undertake beside to make his system better defined as described in previous sections.

 .. note:: By default, we use a very small value for increment norm as stopping criterion (:math:`1O^{-5}`).
 It can be considered as very drastic criterion and can be relaxed to :math:`1O^{-3}` or :math:`1O^{-2}` depending on required precision for a problem in hand (to do that, use an option ``optctrl_errx`` in the section ``OPTIONS`` of FTBL file).

 Additional tools
 ----------------